About the Journal

 Publication Fees

-The Journal is open access and online-only, but there are publication costs.
-Authors will be charged $1,500 per paper for editing and layout.
-The editors encourage all authors to seek funds to support publication of their accepted papers if possible.
+JTLU is open access and online-only.
+There is no charge for the submission of papers.
+Once the submission is reviewed and accepted for publication, authors will be charged $1,500 per paper for editing and layout.
+All authors are encouraged to seek funds to support publication of their accepted papers if possible.
 See this list of Open Access Journal Funds for potential sources.
-JTLU will waive or reduce the payment required of authors who cannot pay the full amount charged for publication.
+Contact the Editor-in-Chief and managing editor for a potential waiver on the fee.
 Decisions to publish are only based on editorial criteria.
-This journal does not charge for the submission of papers.

 Sponsors